yhan/payment.gateway.checkout.com/README.md

 1. Check `BankPaymentId` in tests when bank replies
 1. Alls async, I/O should add timeout cancellation

+# Go further
+1. Retrieving a payment’s details API
+   The exercise text states a basic requirement:
+   > The second requirement for the payment gateway is to allow a merchant to retrieve details of a previously made payment using its identifier.

+   In real world, we may consider adding:
+   1. Query for a time window
+   1. Query pagination
+   1. Other filters

+   For achieving query for a time window, I should add payment timestamp to both my `Events` and `Read models`.

 ## Publish
 1. goto API csproj folder